 Does teeth whitening hurt?

 Teeth whitening is a simple and popular way to achieve a smile makeover.
-While the process is straightforward, when done incorrectly or without proper whitening products, there is risk of whitening hurting teeth.
-By visiting a teeth whitening dentist near you, the teeth whitening process is supervised, and treatment can be adjusted to your oral health and preferences to ensure you feel comfortable throughout the process.
+While the process is straightforward, when done incorrectly or without proper products, there is risk of whitening hurting teeth.
+When visiting our dentist near you, the process is supervised, and treatment can be adjusted to your oral health and preferences to ensure you feel comfortable throughout the process.
 Whether you choose to whiten teeth in-office or at-home, our office provides both options!

 Will teeth whitening make my teeth sensitive?

 Sensitivity after whitening is common.
 Teeth tend to be sensitive to high concentrations of hydrogen peroxide and other bleaching agents.
 This sensitivity typically fades within 48 hours after whitening.
 Using desensitizing toothpaste and sticking to room temperature food and beverages can help ease the discomfort.
 If sensitivity lasts longer or interferes with daily activities, contact our office so our dentist can help find a solution for you.